Highpoint2000/webserver-logger/README.md

 ## History:

+## Version 1.3i (only works from version 1.2.5 - older versions must take the plugin version 1.3f !!!)

+- RDS-LOGGER Button Position Update (several buttons in one line)

 ### Version 1.3h (only works from version 1.2.5 - older versions must take the plugin version 1.3f !!!)